HoudiniGraphql/houdini/CONTRIBUTING.md

 but are instead stored as references to other entries in the same map.
 This gives us a single place where updates can be applied, without worrying about where that information is used.
-While walking down the provided selection, the cache looks for information embedded by the artifact generator to perform additional tasks like updating a connection.
+While walking down the provided selection, the cache looks for information embedded by the artifact generator to perform additional tasks like updating a list.

 While writing data is an important part of the interaction with the cache, the real "meat" is in the subscription architecture which keeps the store returned by `query` (or `fragment`) up to date as values are changed.